ophelia-adams/Monodromy.jl/README.md

 ## Technical

-	- Saving and loading paths to files, or to a provided dictionary variable for easier REPL access.
+	- Saving and loading paths to files.
 	- Split off the interactivity into an extension or separate package to reduce load time when not using them.
 	- More "safety" features like checking that fibers are, in fact, fibers.